Visual Domain Adaptation Challenge

-Important Announcement: Consistent with [VisDA 2019] challenge, this year's challenge winners will be required to release a four-page technical report and code to replicate their results.
+Important Announcement: Consistent with [VisDA 2019] challenge, this year's challenge winners will be required to release a six-page technical report (ECCV paper format) and code to replicate their results.
 See the corresponding rules section for details.

 - May 15 Evaluation server online now

 - May 1 We have released the training and validation sets and the validation phase begins

 We are pleased to announce the 2020 Visual Domain Adaptation (VisDA2020) Challenge!
 It is well known that the success of machine learning methods on visual recognition tasks is highly dependent on access to large labeled datasets.
 Unfortunately, performance often drops significantly when the model is presented with data from a new deployment domain which it did not see in training, a problem known as dataset shift.
 The VisDA challenge aims to test domain adaptation methods’ ability to transfer source knowledge and adapt it to novel target domains.

 The competition will take place during May -- July 2020, and the top performing teams will be invited to present their results at the workshop at ECCV 2020 in September, Glasgow.
 This year’s challenge focuses on Domain Adaptive Pedestrian Re-identification.